-RISC CISC Acronym It stands for 'Reduced Instruction Set Computer'.
-It stands for 'Complex Instruction Set Computer'.
-Definition The RISC processors have a smaller set of instructions with few addressing nodes.
-The CISC processors have a larger set of instructions with many addressing nodes.
-Memory unit It has no memory unit and uses a separate hardware to implement instructions.
-It has a memory unit to implement complex instructions.
-Program It has a hard-wired unit of programming.
-It has a micro-programming unit.
 Design It is a complex complier design.
 It is an easy complier design.
 Calculations The calculations are faster and precise.
 The calculations are slow and precise.
 Decoding Decoding of instructions is simple.
-Decoding of instructions is complex.
+Decoding of i nstructions i s complex.
 Time Execution time is very less.
 Execution time is very high.
 External It does not require external It requires external memory memory memory for calculations. for calculations.
-Pipelining Pipelining does function correctly.
-Pipelining does not function correctly.
+Pipelining Pipelining does Pipelining does not function correctly. unction correctly.
 Stalling Stalling is mostly reduced in processors.
 The processors often stall.
-Code expansion Code expansion can be a problem.
-Code expansion is not a problem.
+Code Code Code expansion expansion expansion can S be not a problem. a problem.
 Disc space The space is saved.
 The space is wasted.

-Applications Used in high end applications such as video processing, telecommunications and image processing. " such as security systems, home
+Used in high end applications such as video processing, telecommunications and image processing.
+Used in low end applications such as security systems, home automations, etc.